-We have audited the financial statements of Pick n Pay Medical Scheme (the Scheme), set out on pages 16 to 52, which comprise the Statement of Financial Position as at 31 December 2023, and the Statement of Comprehensive Income, the Statement of Changes in Funds and Reserves and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Pick n Pay Medical Scheme (the Scheme), set out on pages 16 to 47, which comprise the Statement of Financial Position as at 31 December 2024, and the Statement of Comprehensive Income and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of Pick n Pay Medical Scheme as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Medical Schemes Act of South Africa.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of Pick n Pay Medical Scheme as at 31 December 2024, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Medical Schemes Act of South Africa.